mle-idealo/reactor-challenge/README.md

 ### Possible solution
 If you need inspiration for a solution you can have a look into [this branch][2].
 But beware the solution is that not much ideal.
-It created intermediate object and consumes the data sources sequentially.
+It created intermediate objects and consumes the data sources sequentially.

 [1]: https://projectreactor.io/